jpshrader/github-api-workflows/README.md

 #### List Empty Branches

-The `list_empty_branches` iterates over every branch in a given repo and prints a list of branches that are:
+The `list_empty_branches` instruction iterates over every branch in a given repo and prints a list of branches that are:
  - Not protected
  - Not the `target_branch`
  - 0 commits ahead of `target_branch`